 The theory component for Day Skipper and Coastal Skipper courses must be completed prior to beginning a practical course.
 The RYA-recognised training centre, Above & Beyond Boating, provides the theory components for these courses online.
 If completing your theory via Above & Beyond Boating, use reference as Sunsail Whitsundays to link the theory component to your course booking.
 Your certificate will be sent to your instructor before you arrive to complete the practical component.
 Fees are payable directly to Above & Beyond Boating.

-Our training vessel is a Jeanneau 44, a high-performance cruising yacht built for comfort and designed for excellent performance.
+Our training vessel is a Jeanneau 44, a high-performance cruising yacht built for comfort and designed for excellent sailing.
 Accommodating five students and an instructor, the spacious interior has two double cabins, two single berths and a teak finish throughout.
 The Jeanneau 44 features a dual helm station, furling headsail, self-tailing winches and more – perfect for sail training.

 - Two double berths